MetaStar2020/MLBaseApps/README.md

 ## 5. Speech Recognition

 This iOS app turns human speech into text.
 It is an update of the Image Classification mini app.
-Dataset is an MIT licensed dataset provided at http://bit.ly/2B77UAP

 ### Features

 - [x] SwiftUI (iOS framework)
-- [x] (CoreML SPEECH)
+- [x] SFSpeechRecognizer (CoreML SPEECH)

+## 6. Sound Classificator

+This iOS app that tells us what animal sound we're listening to.

+### Features

+- [x] SwiftUI (iOS framework)
-- [x]
+- [x] SFSpeechRecognizer (CoreML SPEECH)

 ## Requirements